-Resources for the Teen and Young Adult Years
+Resources for the Older Teen and Young Adult Years

 In addition, we’ve gathered helpful resources below, plus you can reach out to a Family Connector with specific questions or needs.

 Transition planning is a formal process for helping kids with IEPs figure out what they want to do after high school and how to get there.
 It’s required by the Individuals with Disabilities Education Act (IDEA).
 Need help understanding the process and available resources?
 You can reach out to one of our family connectors to help you.

 - Minnesota Department of Education: Secondary Transition Resources